 Like other famous and notorious thieves, even Clyde Barrow and Bonnie Elizabeth were a couple that were known to perform havoc across the United States.
 They were famous historic robbers of that era.

 Besides conducting robberies with their gang members, the duo conducted numerous robberies in rural gas stations, small stores, and banks.
-There was a famous Jay – Z and Beyonce song planned referencing the duo.
+There was a famous Jay – Z and Beyonce song planned to reference the duo.

 6. Colton Harris-Moore:

-While most of the famous robbers of history carried robberies in banks, Harris-Moore was famous for robbing hundreds of private residencies, boats, small aircrafts, and cars.
+While most of the famous robbers of history carried robberies in banks, Harris-Moore was famous for robbing hundreds of private residences, boats, small aircraft, and cars.